-This section presents a range of tools, implementations, and libraries widely used for developing, testing, and analyzing robustness of RL agents.
-These tools are organized from the most general libraries to those more specific to adversarial robustness in DRL.
+This section presents a range of tools, implementations, and libraries widely used for developing, testing, and analyzing the robustness of RL agents.
+These tools are organized from the most general libraries to those more specific to adversarial robustness in RL.